Anchor Zones Trading Strategy

 This is a daily chart of EBAY.
 It shows anchor zones that provided some support and resistance but did not lead to a profitable trade.

-2. Prices fell quickly to the support zone.
+- Prices fell quickly to the support zone.
 It held up with a bullish outside bar and inside bar.
-However, neither bullish patterns had follow-through.
+However, neither bullish pattern had follow-through.

-3. Finally, a bullish reversal bar formed on the support zone, and we bought as price broke above it.
-However, the trade failed swiftly as price fell through the anchor zone to test an earlier swing low.
+- Finally, a bullish reversal bar formed on the support zone, and we bought as the price broke above it.
+However, the trade failed swiftly as the price fell through the anchor zone to test an earlier swing low.

 Review - Anchor Zones Trading Strategy

-Price action often exhaust themselves with climatic moves.
-Anchors bars include gaps, wide range, and high volume.
+Price action often exhausts itself with climatic moves.
+Anchor bars include gaps, wide range, and high volume.
 These are also signs of climatic moves.
 Hence, anchor bars are exhaustive moves.

 Marking out support and resistance zones with anchor bars is a superb trading method.
 It integrates price and volume to find key price ranges that work well to contain prices.

-This concept of anchoring prices with exhaustive moves also work in day trading.
-The high and/or low of the each trading session is often formed within the first trading hour.
-The first hour of the trading day usually has wide range and high volume.
+This concept of anchoring prices with exhaustive moves also works in day trading.
+The high and/or low of each trading session is often formed within the first trading hour.
+The first hour of the trading day usually has a wide range and high volume.
 Hence, it serves as an anchor for the rest of the trading session.
-Morning reversal trades and opening range break-out trades work on the same premise.
+Morning reversal trades and opening range breakout trades work on the same premise.

 Our trading rules focus on reversal bars as entry signals for simplicity.
 In fact, you can look out for any candlestick pattern to time the trade.